Richkum/cli_URL_shortener/README.md

 - Shorten a URL: `node index.js shorten <url>`
 - List shortened URLs: `node index.js list`
 - Learn more about the commands `--help`

-## Error Handling

-Errors are handled gracefully with descriptive error messages displayed to the user.